final3blindside/personal-blog/_posts/2022-11-10-Bounceback-Week-1.md

 On Wednesday, I bought a PE uniform and I attended a famli member's funeral.

 Today, I will start to focus more.
 The Nationals is just around the corner, a good 5 days away.
+I will also complete my requirements and will advance submit other works within these 5 days.
+Seriously, I need to study more.